 A cardholder is expected to know the PIN for the card issued.
-Comparing the signature as well as cardholder name with some form of identification is recommended.
+Comparing the signature as well as the cardholder name with some form of identification is recommended when bypassing PIN entry.

 Plain Text PIN

 Verifies the cardholder's PIN by sending the unencrypted PIN to the card.
-This is commonly used by cards that can not support the more secure Offline enciphered PIN.
+This is commonly used by cards that can't support the more secure Offline enciphered PIN.
 (PosEntryMode ICC only).

-A point-of-sale solution allows a shopper to make a cashless in-store payment in a merchant's shop.
-This payment is usually made using cards, although some local methods (like Apple Pay or Android Pay) can be used as well.
+A point-of-sale solution allows a shopper to make a cashless in-person payment in a merchant's shop or other physical location.
+This payment is made using cards, NFC wallets (like Apple Pay), QR code wallets (like Alipay), or prepaid and gift cards.

-Adyen provides its own POS service, including devices and infrastructure.
+Adyen provides its own point-of-sale service, including payment terminals and infrastructure.
 Merchants that also accept payments online or in-app can use Adyen as their omnichannel payment solution.
 This gives them a single reporting dashboard, where they can view all purchases.

 Point-of-sale Entry Mode

-Payments made by shoppers via point-of-sale systems to buy products or services from merchants on a physical location (for example, a store or a ticketing booth).
+Electronic payments made by shoppers via POS systems to buy products or services from merchants at a physical location (for example, a store or a ticketing booth).
 These payments are usually made with cards (swipe, ICC, or contactless).

-Other types of electronic payments include ecommerce and in-app, which are based on similar infrastructure and usually require a payment service provider for merchants to automate and maintain these payments.
-Adyen allows its merchants to accept payments across all possible channels (ecommerce, in an app and in a store).
+Other types of electronic payments include online payments (ecommerce) and in-app payments, which are based on similar infrastructure and usually require a payment service provider for merchants to automate and maintain these payments.
+Adyen allows its merchants to accept payments across all possible channels (ecommerce, mobile, and point of sale).